gavinleroy/pldi25-artifact/README.md

 This artifact contains the codebase, data, and scripts required to reproduce every part of the paper.
 A rough overview, in order of the paper's sections for which we've provided an artifact to verify:

 - Section 4: Implementation
   The code for the [VSCode extension `Argus`](https://marketplace.visualstudio.com/items?itemName=gavinleroy.argus) is provided in the `argus` directory.
-The below instructions include a step for compiling the CLI and running it on sample data, but see the README in that directory for instructions on how to install and use the Argus VS Code extension.
+The below instructions include a step for compiling the CLI and running it on sample data, but see the README in that directory for instructions on how to install and use the Argus VSCode extension.

 - Section 5: Evaluation
   - 5.1 User Study